o3de/o3de.org/content/docs/userguide/additional-tips-for-component-mode.md

 ---
-description: ' See the following tips for working with a &CM; in &ALYlong;. '
+description: ' See the following tips for working with a Component Mode in Amazon Lumberyard. '
-title: Tips for Working with &CM;
+title: Tips for Working with Component Mode
 ---
 # Tips for Working with Component Mode {#additional-tips-for-component-mode}